Nehal-aditya/flightgear-arm64/utils/fgqcanvas/README.md

 ## Limitations

 * Clipping is still being worked on
-* Fonts are not loaded from the host instance yet
 * Image loading is still being worked on, no support for remote image loading yet.
 * Performance is mediocre due to proof-of-concept implementation